 The two volcanic peaks that shelter this vibrant green valley can be viewed briefly from the Pan-American Highway as one journeys past on the way from Quito and Otavalo north to Ibarra.
 But since buses rush past the right-hand-turnoff to Cotacachi, it's easy to miss one of Ecuador's most idyllic areas.

 Cotacachi is a meld of “edificios” with red and brown tiled roofs and multi-colored walls.
-On the main square there is an imposing cathedral topped by a bright-colored statue of Jesus.
+On the main square an imposing cathedral is topped by a bright-colored statue of Jesus.
 Turning off the Pan-Am, the town is a brief three-kilometer ride that winds its way past verdant pastures, dramatic ravines and a leisurely flowing Ambi River where cows graze, guarded by an assortment of children and dogs.

 The historical and cultural beginnings of this town are hidden deep in the past.
 One hears tales whispered proudly of how the people this far north managed to resist the Inca conquest until the 16th century.
 Legend has it that the Incas were unable to have much influence here and finally gave up after only a 20-year subjugation of the north.